Businesses and self employed

-From Friday 24 July it is mandatory for customers to wear a face covering in any shop.
+It is mandatory for staff and customers to wear a face covering in any shop, indoor setting or hospitality venue.
 Check our information about acceptable face coverings and how to wear and remove postcard.
 Businesses are welcome to download and print our face covering poster for use in shops.

 At the current time, employees should not be car sharing with anyone they do not live with or who is not in their support bubble.
 We are supporting businesses in reinforcing this message.
 You can download our poster to put up in your premises or flyer to give to your staff.